-This page can be used as a resource to find FDA information in regards to your specific breast implant, including: recalls, Premarket Approval Applications (PMAs), Approval Orders, Summary of Safety and Effectiveness documents, labeling pamphlets, PMA Supplements, post-approval studies, and more.
-If you would like to understand how to request specific documents from the FDA, see FOIA request.
+This page can be used as a resource to find FDA information in regards to your specific breast implant, including: recalls, premarket approval applications (PMAs), approval orders, summary of safety and effectiveness documents, labeling pamphlets, PMA Supplements, post-approval studies, and more.
+Specific requests for documents from the FDA can made through FOIA.

 - Approval Orders provide details of the approval, including various post-approval requirements (such as post-approval studies).